kuangyu0801/kuangyu0801.github.io/README.md

 - **Task**:  Develop 5G FW for Control Channel when spec and architecture is on-going, balance between flexibility, performance, and cost
 - **Action**:
 	- listed and summarize the shortcoming of previous generation of design
-	- study the current DSP architecture and give it feedback when found optimization of bugg
+	- study the current DSP architecture and give it feedback when found optimization of bug
 	- devise  CSD algorithm
 	- keep the latest spec release up-to-date
 	- design and review test case in both UT and IT
-	- implementing
+	- implementing and verifying functionality on (simulation environment, FPGA, test chip, product)
 	- collaborating
 - **Result**:
+	- 5G functionality successfully verified

 ### Keysight-MediaTek 5G NR Data Demo Camp in Beijing
 - **Situation**: